k5iogura/mAPe/README.md

 see input/ and output/ directories.

-### To estimate darknet COCO models create new input/ directory
+### To estimate darknet COCO models new input/ directory is imported
 Rough flow of mAP estimation is,
 i.   prepare some list files for Images, GroundTruth, Inference results and category names
-ii.  import them into mAPe/input/ directory
+ii.  import them into mAPe/input/ directory by some scripts
-iii. run main.py
+iii. run main.py to get mAP estimation

 **Nessesary files to mAP estimation of COCO**
 Put some files on the top of mAPe directory.